-lcon Tool Name Description T Rigging Tool The Rigging tool is used to create a Bone deformation chain.
+Icon Tool Name Description T Rigging Tool The Rigging tool is used to create a Bone deformation chain.
 You also use it to set up the resting position.
-To learn more about the Rigging tool's properties, see Rigging Tool Properties on page 251. - Show Selected Deformation Chain and Hide All Others Displays the deformation controls for the selected element and all of its children in the Camera view, and hides the deformation controls for any other element in your scene. \ Show Selected Deformers Displays the deformation controls for the selected element and all of its children in the Camera view.
+To learn more about the Rigging tool's properties, see Rigging Tool Properties on page 253.
+0 Show Selected Deformation Chain and Hide All Others Displays the deformation controls for the selected element and all of its children in the Camera view, and hides the deformation controls for any other element in your scene.
+Show Selected Deformers Displays the deformation controls for the selected element and all of its children in the Camera view.
 If deformation controls for other elements are currently visible, they will remain visible as well.
+Show Deformation Mesh Overlay the deformation mesh as a wireframe over the drawings.

 Show Manipulator When several points from a curve or envelope deformation chain are selected, this displays a manipulator bounding box around them.
 Using this manipulator, you can move, rotate and scale the selected points together.
 C Reset Current Keyframe The Reset Current Keyframe copies the resting position, the original setup of your skeleton before undergoing any deformation, to your current frame.
 Once you have created a deformation chain, you can use the Rigging tool to adjust the position and appearance of the rig to fit the element.
 When the skeleton is in place, you can use the Reset Current Keyframe button to reset the current frame position to the resting position.
 Enable Deformations The Enable Deformations button allows you to display your drawings in their original state or with deformations while creating additional drawings.
 Depending on the artwork you need to create, you might need to refer to the other images either deformed or in their original position.
 NOTE Disabling deformations is only a display mode.
 Although drawings will not appear deformed in the Camera view, even in Render View mode, they will still be deformed in the rendered images.